Avanade/Beef/samples/My.Hr/docs/Employee-DB.md

 ## Create Reference Data tables

 To support the capabilities of the tables above the following Reference Data tables are also required.
-- `Ref.Gender`
+- `Hr.Gender`
-- `Ref.TerminationReason`
+- `Hr.TerminationReason`
-- `Ref.RelationshipType`
+- `Hr.RelationshipType`
-- `Ref.USState`
+- `Hr.USState`

 At the command line execute the following commands.
-This will automatically create the tables as required using the reference data template given the `-creatref` option specified.
+This will automatically create the tables as required using the reference data template given the `creatref` option specified.
 No further changes will be needed for these tables.

 ```
-dotnet run scriptnew createref Ref Gender
+dotnet run scriptnew createref Hr Gender
-dotnet run scriptnew createref Ref TerminationReason
+dotnet run scriptnew createref Hr TerminationReason
-dotnet run scriptnew createref Ref RelationshipType
+dotnet run scriptnew createref Hr RelationshipType
-dotnet run scriptnew createref Ref USState
+dotnet run scriptnew createref Hr USState
 ```

 <br/>